Courses M - S

 MJ students who do not complete their thesis projects within the grace period must register for this course in order to get credit for completing the thesis.

 Students are expected to complete a thesis project of substantial depth that explores a specific area of health law and integrates a number of legal subjects covered in the M.J. curriculum.
 The project is completed in close cooperation with a faculty advisor.
 Students are required to present their thesis to faculty and fellow students during graduation weekend.
 (MJ only.)
-THIS CLASS IS ONLY AVAILABLE ONLINE AND WITH PERMISSION.

 Open to: M.J. students only.
 In this course, students will study and analyze the law and practice of corporate governance law for publicly held corporations.
 Introductory sessions will detail corporate governance law and regulation, with a specific focus on the impact of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Thereafter, a number of alternative proposed reforms will be assessed.
 Finally, the course will address practical elements of corporate governance practice including professional responsibility issues, the director selection process, board diversity, and empirical learning regarding the best corporate governance practices.